-The NRC is requesting this information because a review of operating fuel cycle facilities and NRC inspections were unable to validate that the facilities were in compliance with their licensing basis for natural phenomenon hazards.
+The NRC is requesting this information because after a review of operating fuel cycle facilities documentation and inspections, the NRC staff was unable to validate that the facilities were in compliance with their licensing basis for NPH.
 The inspections found that many operating fuel cycle facilities lacked facility design information, that there were significant variations in the level of detail and rigor in the facility ISAs, that the assumptions used in developing the safety analysis were not clearly described, and that some supporting analyses were limited or missing.